 Neville throws himself into working on Ritchie.
 Lisa comes in all dressed up and they have a “date.”
 Lisa tells Neville that her people were part of the family until the family started to turn on them because their disease wasn’t far enough along.

 They just touch lips for the first movie interracial kiss when the lights go out.
 Neville has forgotten to put gas in the generator.
 Zachary has a spear and a .45 hidden under his coat.
 He climbs up onto the balcony.
 Neville gets the generator going and comes up the elevator.
-When Neville see Zachary he shoots and for a time Lisa though he was going to shoot her.
+When Neville see Zachary he shoots and for a time Lisa thought he was going to shoot her.
 Lisa and Neville kiss and do the nasty.

 In Heston’s autobiography, he states that this was Cash’s first leading role and she was nervous because she grew up watching Heston movies.
 At one point Cash told him “It’s a spooky feeling, to screw Moses.”